Kohink/Kohink.github.io/about.md

 <h1 style="text-align: center;"><u>About Me!</u></h1>
 <p>&nbsp;</p>
-<p>My family originally emigrated from Mombasa, Kenya.
+<p style="text-align: center;">My family originally emigrated from Mombasa, Kenya.
 Both my parents were born and raised in Mombasa.
 My older sister by 5 years was also born there.
 My parents were able to move to the United States through a visa lottery. </p>
-<p>I was born in Miami, Florida in the year 1999.
+<p style="text-align: center;">I was born in Miami, Florida in the year 1999.
 I was raised in Weston, Florida.
 I am the first generation from anyone in my family to have been born and raised in America.
 I have had an incredible childhood thanks to the opportunity that my parents have provided me.</p>
-<p>Throughout my life, I have been blessed enough to experience many different cultures and communicate with really amazing people!</p>
+<p style="text-align: center;">Throughout my life, I have been blessed enough to experience many different cultures and communicate with really amazing people!</p>

 <p>&nbsp;</p>
 <h2><strong>Places I've Traveled!</strong> </h2>